galbash/genetic-algo-grid-path/README.md

 uses.

 ## Running the Application
-To run the application, simply run `python main.py`.
+To run the application, simply `cd` to the project directory and run `python main.py`.
 Output will be written to the `out` directory.

 To list additional options, run `python main.py --help`.

+You may have to set the `PYTHONPATH` to point to the project directory if you encounter import errors

 ## Generating graphs
 In order to re-generate graphs from execution data, execute `python graph_printer.py`.